A writing tool for nursing essays

 What a strong nursing essay actually does

+This is a writing workspace for clinical and reflective nursing essays — a place to plan PICO, draft the evidence review, and edit in APA 7 with a proper clinical register.
 Nursing essays sit at the intersection of science, clinical practice, and reflection, and the strong ones are unusually disciplined about which mode they are in at any given moment.
 A clinical question essay uses PICO and weighs evidence; a theoretical essay applies a named model like Orem or Watson; a reflective essay walks through the Gibbs cycle with specific patient encounters.
-The drafter picks the mode based on your prompt rather than blending them.
+The workspace helps you pick the mode based on your prompt rather than blending them.

 PICO is the unit of clinical reasoning.
 Population, Intervention, Comparison, Outcome — this is how nurses frame answerable questions, and it is how nursing essay graders expect you to frame yours.
-The drafter opens clinical essays with a PICO statement and returns to its components across the body paragraphs, so the evidence review stays organized.
+The workspace helps you open clinical essays with a PICO statement and return to its components across the body paragraphs, so the evidence review stays organized.

 Evidence-based practice, not opinion.
 Every clinical claim should be tied to the best available evidence — systematic reviews where they exist, RCTs below them, observational studies at the base.
-The drafter hedges appropriately and signals the strength of the evidence supporting each recommendation.
+The workspace hedges appropriately and helps you signal the strength of the evidence supporting each recommendation.

 APA 7, clinical register.
 Nursing programs standardize on APA 7, and the draft uses author-date in-text citations, level-one and level-two headings, and a References list formatted per the APA manual.
 The tone stays formal, third-person where required, and patient-centered throughout.